adavarski/gitlab-vault-demo/README.md

 # Prepare on-prem infrastructure

-Note: We will use 3 servers for this demo:
+Note: We will use 1 servers for this demo:

-- devops (gitlab & vault servers) : 192.168.1.99
+- devops (gitlab & vault servers installed) : 192.168.1.99

 ## Gitlab server install via ansible